Chronic Pain Management for Registered Massage Therapists

-COVID-19 update: To support physical distancing, this workshop will be now be offered online via Zoom and is accessible to RMTs from any region of the province.
-In its new online format, the workshop will be broken up into smaller sessions over a two/three day period (depending on the workshop).
-Participants must attend all sessions in order to receive credit for this workshop.
+COVID-19 update: To support physical distancing, this workshop will be now be offered online via Zoom.
+In its new online format, the workshop will be broken up into smaller sessions over a two-day period.
+Participants must attend both sessions in order to receive credit for this workshop.
 Zoom login details will be sent by email one week prior to the workshop.

 This workshop provides an opportunity to learn how modifications of traditional massage therapy practices can increase success and improve outcomes for people in pain.
 The workshop aims to improve your confidence and decrease your stress when working with the challenges of persistent pain.
 We will thoroughly discuss the science of pain and ways to incorporate effective therapeutic pain management approaches into daily practice.
 The course will challenge misconceptions about pain as we learn the basics of incorporating a biopsychosocial framework into daily practice behaviour.